kendrak922/hopeact/README.md

-# hopeact WordPress Theme by fjorge digital
+# hopeact WordPress Theme by Banshee Studio

 For info on the site theme, see the [Theme README](wordpress/wp-content/themes/hopeact/README.md).